spin-itn/spin-itn.github.io/docs/training/sc2/sc2_overview.md

 - Trains arrive from Paris/Z&uuml;rich - every hour:17
 - from Grenoble - uneven hour:32
 - from Hamburg/ Berlin - 17:17, 19:17
 {: style="text-align: justify;"}

+## Excursion and activities

+Beside the installation of seismic instruments in the forest and beach around the venue, no excursion has been planned during the short course.
+However, for those who stay for both the short course and the workshop, there will be some free time on Sunday.
+There are many possibilities for fun activities in the region: surfing at the beach, climbing the [highest Sand dune in Europe](https://en.wikipedia.org/wiki/Dune_of_Pilat), visiting a famous Bordeaux Wine Ch&acirc;teau (including wine tasting), etc etc. Near the venue, there is possibility for bike rides, strolls through the Landes pine forest, visits to the (lake or ocean) beach, ..
+{: style="text-align: justify;"}

 ## Accommodation